-In cases where the committee responsible tables a report pursuant to Rules 117 and 118 and under the procedure provided for in Rule 36, the President shall set a time limit within which Members may table amendments to this report and which allows the committee responsible sufficient time for it to give its views on the amendments before the debate in Parliament.
-Members shall be informed of this time limit when the report is distributed.
+1. In cases where the committee responsible submits a report to Parliament, the President shall set a time limit within which Members may table amendments to this report and which allows the committee responsible sufficient time for it to give its views on the amendments before the debate in Parliament.
+Members shall be informed of this time limit when the report is distributed; alternatively, it will be indicated on the draft agenda for the part-session at which the report is to be considered.

-2. If, when the time limit has expired, more than twenty amendments have been tabled other than the amendments already tabled by the committee responsible, the President shall refer them to the committee responsible at the request of the rapporteur or, failing him, the chairman acting on behalf of the committee.
-The committee shall examine them and submit a supplementary report on the results of this examination.
+2. If, when the time limit has expired, more than twenty amendments have been tabled other than the amendments already tabled by the committee responsible, the President shall refer them to this committee, unless Parliament decides otherwise on a proposal from the President, the chairman of the committee responsible or the rapporteur.
+In the event of referral, the committee shall examine the amendments and put them to the vote, with a view to submitting a supplementary written report at the next part-session, to which the debate shall be held over accordingly.
+This report shall contain the full text of each amendment, including any compromise amendments tabled by the committee, and the result of the vote.